clEsperanto/clesperanto-doc/docs/clic/install.rst

     If using VSCode or any other IDE, it is also possible to run the tests directly from it.
 Please refer to the respective software documentation for instructions on how to run the tests with CMake and the IDE.

-    Clesperanto project relies on a continuous integration system that runs the tests on every commit to ensure the stability of the codebase for multiple platforms (MacOS, Windows, and Ubuntu).
+    The CLIc project relies on a continuous integration system that runs tests on every commit to ensure codebase stability across multiple platforms (macOS, Windows, and Ubuntu).
-    This drastically reduces the chances of bugs being introduced in the codebase and ensures that the library remains functional across different environments.
+    This significantly reduces the chances of bugs being introduced and ensures the library remains functional across different environments.
     However, it is still recommended to run the tests locally after building the library to ensure everything is working as expected.

-    It is also an important step for developers who are contributing to the project.
+    Running tests locally is also an important step for developers contributing to the project.

 .. important::